JuliaPlots/PlotDocs.jl/docs/recipes.md

 - A recipe signature `f(args...; kw...)` is converted into a definition of `apply_recipe(d::KW, args...)` where:
 	- `d` is an attribute dictionary of type `typealias KW Dict{Symbol,Any}`
-	- Your `args` must be distinct enough that dispatch will call your definition (without masking an existing definition).
-New types will ensure this.
+	- Your `args` must be distinct enough that dispatch will call your definition (and without masking an existing definition).
+Using a custom data type will ensure proper dispatch.
 	- The function `f` is unused/meaningless... call it whatever you want.
 	- Keyword arguments `kw` have special treatment.
 They are added to the attribute dictionary `d` **and** assigned to a local variable of the same name.
 		- Note that you will need to `pop!(d, k)` or `delete!(d, k)` to clean up the attributes when you're done.  (this requirement will probably be removed eventually)